 Cape Chignecto 3 Day Experience

-Our 3-day outing, called the Cape Chignecto Experience, is the ultimate sea kayaking wilderness adventure as we paddle the whole length of the namesake provincial park, including rounding the dramatically exposed Cape Chignecto.
+The Cape Chignecto Experience is the ultimate sea kayaking wilderness adventure as we paddle the whole length of the namesake provincial park, including rounding the dramatically exposed Cape Chignecto.
 Read More…

 Cape Chignecto Experience Departures

 Minimum number is 4, max.
 6. Please contact us for bookings of smaller or larger groups.

 3 days.
-We leave the office at 9 am on day one and return around 2 pm on day three.
-The distance paddled is about 26 km (16 mi), and is usually broken as follows: day one – 6 km (4 mi), day two – 13 km (8 mi), day three – 7 km (4 mi).
+We meet at the office at 9 am on Day 1 and return around 2 pm on Day 3.
+The total distance paddled is about 26 km (16 mi), and is usually broken up as follows: Day 1 – 6 km (4 mi), Day 2 – 13 km (8 mi), Day 3 – 7 km (4 mi).
 2 x lunch, 2 x breakfast and dinner, 1 x snack included.

 About 2-5 hrs daily in stable yet sporty double sea kayaks, plus optional paddling time.
 Hiking opportunities at the camp coves.

 Who is this for?

 This trip is suitable for fit & adventurous beginners and more experienced kayakers alike.
 The ocean conditions typically include moderate chop and some wind on this exposed coastline.
 This tour is not recommended for people who tend to be nervous in an ocean environment or who easily get seasick.
 The tour runs rain or shine.
 Minimum age is 12.